uofuseismo/anxcor/README.md

 ## Contributors
 - PhD Student Kevin A. Mendoza was the primary developer, and is responsible for the original architecture of the project.
-- PhD Student Daniel Wells contributed a number of test suites.

 ## LICENSE